 Jude’s installation involved the creation of a book of ‘instructions’ and a composition for a resin record made from live recordings at the print studios of the University West of England and the Printhaus, Cardiff.
-You can hear the resin records online at: http://bit.ly/1PzALBr
+You can hear the resin records online here.

-Congratulations to MA Multidisciplinary Printmaking student Monika Rycerz who has been awarded the Agassi Book Arts Prize for her degree show installation
+Congratulations to MA Multidisciplinary printmaking graduate Monika Rycerz who has been awarded the Agassi Book Arts Prize for her degree show installation

-Congratulations to Hazel Grainger who was awarded The 2013 Agassi Book Arts Prize by the Centre for Fine Print Research for her degree show installation at UWE’s MA Multidisciplinary Printmaking course.
+The 2013 Agassi Book Arts Prize by the Centre for Fine Print Research to MA Multidisciplinary printmaking graduate Hazel Grainger for her degree show installation.

-The 2012 prize has been awarded by The Centre for Fine Print Research to the MA Multi-disciplinary Printmaking student Jane Sasanow for her text and image works produced over her final year of study.
+The 2012 prize was awarded by The Centre for Fine Print Research to MA Multidisciplinary printmaking graduate Jane Sasanow for her text and image works produced over her final year of study.

 My area of interest is in the socialisation of children.
-How boys and girls grow into men and women who adopt certain roles, who have certain interests and conform to certain stereotypes.
-My observations come from my upbringing as the only girl in a family with three older brothers, being a teacher in a mixed comprehensive school for over twenty years and having a son, a daughter and four stepsons.
 I look for material for my prints in old children’s books, from the annuals from the early 1920’s to comic books that my own children looked at.
 I have also looked at how the media, particularly newspapers represent young men and women.
 I am particularly interested in how language is used as well as the visual representations of male and female.